zahed3795/Automation-Framework/README.md

         self.convert_to_upper_case('<----abcd---->')  # Convert string into upper case self.get_line_count('\n1..a,\n2..a,\n3..a,\n4..a')  # Get line count from string self.split_to_lines("\nfirst \n2nd \n3rd", 2)  # Split lines from string as parameter need argument
+        self.get_regexp_matches('the string','xxx') # Returns a list of all non-overlapping matches in the given string
 ```